ssfiero/Color-Palette-Picker/README.md

 # Vibrantly

-> **Vibrantly** is a web app to help developers apply color palettes to their websites.
+**Vibrantly** is a web app to help developers apply color palettes to their websites.

+Team project members: Gavin Loughridge and Steven Fiero

 Watch the trailer: